mwaykole/mwaykole/README.md

 I work in Red Hat ad  Associate Software Quality engineer, mostly I contribute in developing testing framework and end to end  test-case Automation
 I have a passion for programming, and good understand of the programing language like python.
 In my free time i like to improve  myself and explore the future technology.
 I believe in continuous learning and like to always stay up to date as per market demands.And would love to work on cool projects :-).

-- 🔭 I’m currently working on glusterfs & RHHI-V
+- 🔭 I’m currently working on Redhat hat Openshift AI
+-  Experience in storage and hyperconverged infrastructure
 - 🌱 I’m currently learning GO, Kubernetes, Machine Learning and expertise in mathematics

-- 💬 Ask me about Anything mayt be i can google and answer u .. 😀
+- 💬 Ask me about AI ++

 <hi>Connect me <h1>
 <p align="left">